 How to Start a Membership Website

-- Plan your membership program.
-Decide what you’re going to offer, how and when you’ll offer it, and membership term length.
+- Plan your membership program: Decide what you’re going to offer, how and when you’ll offer it, and membership term length.
 For example, what content will you offer and will it be delivered in PDF, video, or some other method?
 Many membership sites offer a variety of content delivery methods to make sure they hit all learning styles.
 Further, will you deliver your content weekly through email or will you have an online membership?
-If it’s online, will new content is added monthly or will all the content be available at the time of joining?
+If it’s online, will new content be added monthly or will all the content be available at the time of joining?
 Finally, how long will memberships last?
 Depending on the content you offer, an end-date might be evident, such as a course.
 Other membership sites may go on indefinitely until your member decides to leave.
-Just remember, that indefinite month-to-month memberships will require you to offer new content on a regular basis to retain existing members.
-That means you’ll need to have a topic that you can add content indefinitely, and be willing to commit to long term content creation.
+Just remember, indefinite month-to-month memberships will require you to offer new content on a regular basis to retain existing members.
+That means you’ll need to have a topic to which you can add content indefinitely and be willing to commit to long-term content creation.

 - Price your membership program.
-When you have your tools, you’ll know how much you’ll be spending one-time and ongoing to run your membership (i.e. email, web hosting, domain, platforms, etc).
-You’ll also want to consider the cost or your time and other expenses (i.e. hiring writers, editors, video editors etc).
+When you have your tools, you’ll know the upfront and recurring expenses to run your membership.
+You’ll also want to consider the cost of your time.
 Finally, what is your content worth?
 Part of the worth comes in the quality of the information, and part from the quality of the delivery of the information.
-The final step is deciding if you’ll run your membership month-to-month, for longer term (i.e. a 6 or 12-month option), or indefinitely.
+The final step is deciding if you’ll run your membership month-to-month, for longer terms, or indefinitely.
 You can offer a variety of both.
-For example, the month-to-month price can be $49, but a 6 months subscription is $235, which is 20 percent less than paying $49 for six months.
-This gives you more money upfront, and a longer time to build trust and loyalty from the member.
+For example, the month-to-month price can be $49, but a six-month subscription can be $235, which is 20 percent less than paying $49 for six months.
+This gives you more money up front and a longer time to build trust and loyalty.

 - Create your content.
 Once you have your membership site outlined, it’s time to create the content and tools you’ll be delivering.
-This will probably be the most time consuming part of your start up.
-However, if you plan to deliver your content over time (i.e. email a weekly), you can create your content as you go.
-Just remember, that people will be paying for this content, so there is an expectation that not only will the content be more in-depth than they’ll find for free online, but that the appearance of the content will be good quality as well.
+This probably will be the most time-consuming part of your start-up.
+However, if you plan to deliver your content over time, you can create your content as you go.
+Just remember, people will be paying for this content, so there is an expectation that it will be more in-depth than what they’ll find for free online.
+The appearance of the content also should be professional.

 - Build your membership site.
-If you haven’t already, you’ll need to set up the tools you chose in number 4, and begin loading your content.
+If you haven’t already, you’ll need to set up your tools and begin loading your content.

 - Market your membership site.
-This is where you’ll now spend the majority of your time and money (unless you’re still creating content).
-A membership site can be extremely profitable, but only if people join.
+This is where you’ll now spend the majority of your time and money.
+A membership site can be extremely profitable—but only if people join.
 There are a variety of ways to market a membership site.
-First you need to know your ideal customer (who is interested, willing, and able to buy?), and where you can find him.
-Next you need to find ways to entice him to your membership site.
+First, you need to know your ideal customers and where you can find them.
+Next, you need to find ways to entice them to your membership site.
 That can be through articles related to your topic, Facebook ads or other ads, social media, and more.
 Consider using a lead magnet and funnel system to capture potential members’ emails since most people don’t join on their first visit.
 Your lead magnet could be something that’s already inside your membership site.
-Or you can offer a free 7-day trial or $1 first month trial.
+Or, you can offer a free 7-day trial or a $1 first-month trial.